 Barred by U.S. Gen. Douglas MacArthur from using U.S. Air Force bombers to prevent major damage to the Walled City, Americans outdid the Japanese by firing artillery shells to pound Intramuros, pulverizing every building there except for San Agustin Church, which escaped major destruction.
 Only San Ignacio II’s outer shell of brick and stone remained.

 When a Jesuit team led by Fr.
-Miguel Selga, SJ, visited the ruins of San Ignacio II in December 1945, to retrieve their relics, the church had been destroyed, except for the four walls, and an underground crypt beneath the church floor.
+Miguel Selga, SJ, Director of the Philippine Observatory, visited the ruins of San Ignacio II in December 1945 to retrieve their relics, the church had been destroyed, except for the four walls, and an underground crypt beneath the church floor.
 The U.S. cannon shells had torn large holes in the church floor, revealing the underground crypt with over a hundred niches.

 The Jesuits managed to find 169 niches in varying states of ruin.
-It was obvious that grave robbers had preceded them, looking for treasure, oblivious of the fact that Jesuit graves do not bury worldly treasures.
+It was evident that grave robbers had preceded them, looking for treasure, oblivious of the fact that Jesuit graves do not bury worldly treasures like gold or jewelry.

-The slim chance of an ID came from the fact that only Spaniards (and a few Americans) were buried there – NO FILIPINOS at all, because there were no Filipino Jesuits till the 1930s.
+The slim chance of an identification came from the fact that only Spaniards (and a few Americans) were buried there – NO FILIPINOS at all, because there were no Filipinos in the Society of Jesus till the 1920s.

 The retrieval team of five Jesuit scholastics and one Brother included Sem.
 Federico O. Escaler, SJ, and Sem.
 Rogue Ferriols, SJ.
 They started gathering bones on Thursday, Dec.
 13, 1945.
-But with electric power not yet restored in the entire Manila, they had to stop in late afternoon to enable them to negotiate the long trip by Army truck to the Jesuit Seminary in Novaliches safely.
-They returned to complete the job a week later on Thursday, December 20, 1945.
+But as electric power had not yet been restored in the entire Manila, they had to stop in late afternoon to enable them to negotiate safely the long trip by Army truck to the Jesuit Seminary in Novaliches.
+They returned to complete the job a week later on Thursday, Dec.
+20, 1945.

-After caring for them for 330 years in the expectation that Takayama Ukon would be raised to the honors of the Altar, it would have been unseemly for the Jesuits not to cart off the bones – if recoverable at all.
+After caring for them for 330 years in the expectation that Takayama Ukon would be raised to the honors of the Altar, it would have been unseemly for the Jesuits not to cart off the bones of Takayama – if these were recoverable at all.

 In his report on “The Philippine Mission 1945,” Fr.
 Horacio V. de la Costa, SJ (1916-1977) (Editor’s Note: Fr.
 De La Costa is actually interred in the Novitiate, 3rd niche from the top left.), editor of the internal newsletter of the Jesuits, the Philippine Clipper, incorporated the after-retrieval report of Sem.
 Federico O. Escaler, then 23: